What Is Remarketing (Retargeting)?

 Example websites on the Google Display Network include:

-You can serve ads on the Google Display Network through Google AdWords.
+You can serve ads on the Google Display Network through Google AdWords as part of your remarketing campaign.

 Google Dynamic Remarketing

-Google Dynamic Remarketing works best for ecommerce, travel, real estate, and other websites with lots of product/service listings.
+Google Dynamic Remarketing works best for ecommerce, travel, real estate, and other websites with lots of product/service listings, making it ideal for dynamic remarketing campaigns.

 To use it, install specific remarketing code on your website pages that lets Google identify which pages people have visited.
 Then, if those individuals leave your website without taking the action you wanted them to, you can remind them of your brand/product/service via the various websites on the Google Display Network, using dynamically-generated ads that showcase the actual or related products/services they originally looked at on your site.